Space Center Houston wants everyone to be able to visit and enjoy our center. Below is an overview of accessibility resources and services.

 - Most visual displays at Space Center Houston are closed captioned.

-- Braille books and tactile learning opportunities are available through our Space Explorers.
+- Tactile learning opportunities are available through our Space Explorers.
 Contact email@example.com.

 - Space Center Houston defines “service animal” with the same language used in the federal Americans with Disabilities Act: